-Figure 7 - Motivation to become Entrepeneur
+Figure 7 - Motivation to become Entrepreneur

 An impressive 44.4% of the respondents chose that for them entrepreneurship is the best source to support the family.
 This is understandable and agreeable as the above stats have shown that most of the respondents have to support six or more family members and as a rational observer, a simple job cannot afford to support such a large family setup.
 Thus, a business not only can be a good source of earning finances for the family, but it may also help creating space where family members can participate as a contributor to the business hence creating opportunities for the family members.
+These results are also in line to the research of Cardella et al., (2020) where they highlighted that entrepreneurship and family support go hand in hand.
 Second most opted choice is making money with a percentage of 36.3, which also supports the above reasoning that money is the way to support and run such a large family setup as well as to realize countless unfulfilled desires.